kenowr/kenowr/README.md

 # Homepage of Kenneth Ooi

-## Introduction
+## Contact

 Hi!
-I'm Kenneth, and I'm currently a PhD student at Nanyang Technological University, Singapore.
+I'm Kenneth, and I'm currently a PhD student at the School of Electrical Engineering, Nanyang Technological University, Singapore.
+My current research focuses on developing artificial intelligence techniques for soundscape augmentation, but I dabble in other projects related to soundscapes and acoustics here and there.

+Please feel free to reach me via email (preferred) at [wooi002@e.ntu.edu.sg](mailto:wooi002@e.ntu.edu.sg) or phone at +65-67906901 if you would like to contact me.

+## About this page

 This page lists down a selection of publications that I have led or have been involved in, accompanied with publicly-accessible, paywall-free links to resources related to those publications.
 Publications are listed in reverse chronological order of publication/presentation date under their respective section headings.
 In addition to my publications, I have also included some code snippets and resources that I have created/used myself over the course of teaching content related to university-level courses.